 3. One of the AAMC Core Competencies for entering medical students involves cultural competence: “Demonstrates knowledge of socio-cultural factors that affect interactions and behaviors; shows an appreciation and respect for multiple dimensions of diversity; recognizes and acts on the obligation to inform one’s own judgment; engages diverse and competing perspectives as a resource for learning, citizenship, and work; recognizes and appropriately addresses bias in themselves and others; interacts effectively with people from diverse backgrounds.”
 Discuss a specific experience from your life that you feel demonstrates your cultural competence.
 (700 word limit)

 I recommend selecting an example in which you played an active role in alleviating language or cultural barriers.
 In this essay, you can highlight the interpersonal communication skills that you have and any additional languages that you speak.
 Effective examples would include translating for people who don’t speak the same language or communicating religious or cultural differences that could cause confusion for others.
 For example, a student from a Hmong or Laotian background who understands this community’s lack of trust for Western Medicine could describe how to they successfully helped organize and host free health clinics through a church in the community to provide health check-ups.
 There are many different examples that would fit well for this essay question.
 The key will be selecting one that demonstrates your level of awareness and sensitivity to others.

-If you would like professional guidance with your The University of Toledo College of Medicine and Life Sciences application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for your UTCMLS application materials.
+If you would like professional guidance with your University of Toledo College of Medicine and Life Sciences application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for the University of Toledo’s application materials.